mem0ai/chrome-extension/README.md

 ## Privacy and Data Security

-Claude Memory stores your API key and user ID locally in your browser.
+Mem0 Chrome Extension stores your API key and user ID locally in your browser.
 Your messages are sent to the Mem0 API for extracting and retrieving memories.

 ## Contributing

-Contributions to improve Claude Memory are welcome.
+Contributions to improve Mem0 Chrome Extension are welcome.
 Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## License
 MIT License